Insuryance/insuryance.github.io/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠙⢿⣿⣿⣿⣿⣿⣿⣿⣿⡿⠋⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠙⢿⣿⣿⣿⣿⡿⠏⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

-- 🔭 I’m Suryansham.
+- 🔭 I’m Surya.
-- 🌱 I’m currently connecting the FinTech with the AI horizon.
+- 🌱 I’m currently connecting the FinTech dots with the AI horizon.
-- 👯 I’m looking to collaborate in the FinTech space.
+- 👯 I’m usually looking to collaborate in the FinTech space.
+You can just google about me.
+You might find a few articles as well.
 - 🤔 I usually sleep when I get too bored.
 - 💬 I read about FinTech when I'm not bored.
+I carry innovation as a forte, which I think a lot of people lack in the modern world.
 - 📫 How to reach me: isitsuryansham@gmail.com or at https://www.linkedin.com/in/suryanshamtiwari